uzka/devel-docker-typora/README.md

 ## License

 **<u>ATTENTION</u>** : Typora is not a free software, your can't modify Typora.
 See [https://support.typora.io/License-Agreement/](https://support.typora.io/License-Agreement/) for more information about that.
+Only my script is under Apache license.

 ## Objective